-New entitlement grant resources totaling \$3,530,276 are anticipated for the PY 2024 to meet underserved needs, foster decent affordable housing, develop institutional structure, and enhance coordination between public and private housing and social service agencies.
-Along with the County's PY 2024 annual CDBG, HOME, and ESG allocations, the County will reprogram \$586,118 and \$788,867 in prior year CDBG and HOME funds, respectively, for use this year.
-Additionally, resources include an estimated \$31,571.43 in HOME program income.
+New entitlement grant resources totaling \$3,631,115 are anticipated for the PY 2023 to meet underserved needs, foster decent affordable housing, develop institutional structure, and enhance coordination between public and private housing and social service agencies.
+Along with the County's PY 2023 annual CDBG, HOME, and ESG allocations, this figure includes \$595,962 and \$812 in prior year CDBG and HOME funds, respectively, that will be reprogrammed for use this year.
+Additionally, this figure includes an estimated \$29,000 in CDBG and \$28,414 in HOME program income.
+The balance of prior year CDBG and HOME resources are from other projects and activities completed under budget.

-This PY 2024 AAP is the fourth year of the Consolidated Plan planning period.
-On May 7, 2024, HUD released allocations and the County expects the remainder of the Consolidated Planning period CDBG, HOME and ESG allocation funds to remain approximately the same.
+This PY 2023 AAP is the third year of the Consolidated Plan planning period.
+On February 28, 2023, HUD released allocations and the County expects the remainder of the Consolidated Planning period CDBG, HOME and ESG allocation funds to remain approximately the same.